appacademy/graduated-job_seeker-program/pairboarding-problems/w2d5-b.md

   return isBST(root.left) && isBST(root.right);
 }
 ```
-> **If your partner starts with this intuition, let them follow it, and then ask them if they see how it could go wrong**
+**If your partner starts with this intuition, let them follow it.
+Ask them if they see anything wrong with this approach.
+If they still can't see it, draw out an example of an invalid tree that would pass as valid (see below).**

 At first, this makes sense intuitively.
 The issue is that this method would return true for the following Binary Tree:
 ```